cupnoodle/fluffyes/36-twitter-slidemenu-1.md

-After adjusting the top constraint, set the MainViewController as the initial view controller.
+After adjusting the top constraint, remember to set the constant of leading constraint to 0 as well.

+Set the MainViewController as the initial view controller.

 ![initial view controller](https://iosimage.s3.amazonaws.com/2018/36-twitter-slidemenu-1/section1/initialViewController.png)